me-box/zestdb/docs/README.md

 ### Observation

 One benefit of the Zest protocol being built on top of ZeroMQ means that it is easy to support features such as observing data written or read from the server in real-time.
-There are two types of observation modes: data and audit which provide data in a simple space-separated meta-format.
-Observing data is used to get a copy of what is POSTed to a specific path, whereas an audit request can be used to provide meta-data on a POST or GET containing information such as the hostnames involved and the type of query etc.
+There are three types of observation modes: 'data', 'audit' and 'notification' which provide data in a simple space-separated meta-format.
+Observing data is used to get a copy of what is POSTed to a specific path, whereas an audit request can be used to provide meta-data containing information such as the hostnames involved and the type of query etc. Observing notifications is used in conjunction with notification requests which are described later on.

 A typical use case for observation might consist of multiple deployed servers that you need to monitor from a single client.
 The client could make individual observation requests to each server and collate the data received in real-time to display on a dashboard.